 Dehydrating food waste reduces weight and volume, which can lead to reduced hauling and disposal costs.

-- Food waste dehydrators operate with electricity and are typically installed in commercial settings where food waste can be separated from other waste and placed into a dehydrator located near the food preparation area.
+- Food waste dehydrators operate with electricity and are installed in commercial settings where food waste can be separated from other waste.
+They are commonly located near the food preparation area.

 Proper Handling of Dehydrated Food Waste

 A business owner should consider whether a food dehydrator can be placed in proximity to people handling food waste.
 Second, a business owner should also consider how to manage airborne emissions, liquid emissions, and solid output.